kpfaulkner/collablite/README.md

 ## Architecture

 The server is a comparatively simple service that takes incoming changes for an object from a client, persists to storage and then broadcasts the change to all other clients interested in the same object.
+The server does not inspect nor require the data to be in any particular format.
-The client is responsible for sending changes to the server, accepting incoming changes from the server and knowing when to apply them to the local object and when the changes should be ignored (due to conflict)
+The client is responsible for sending changes to the server, accepting incoming changes from the server and knowing when to apply them to the local object and when the changes should be ignored (due to conflict).

 ### Server